Gobeyn/dumpling/README.md

 - Currently, there are a few things that are hard coded that shouldn't be.
 Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
-- There is bug in the TUI where if a file is at the end of the load, it jumps to the newly load file instead of that file.
-This bug only appears if the
-    `load_size` is smaller than the TUI can show, e.g. `load_size = 5` will show this bug but `load_size = 50` probably won't.
 - We should add logging, currently there are a lot of errors that can occur which do not crash the program, but also give us no information into what went wrong.